Skip to Content

 Call 541-685-7899 or email water.storage@eweb.org.
 To receive project updates, join our E. 40th area neighbors email list.

-In mid-2021, EWEB began construction on two partially-buried water tanks on an undeveloped property near East 40th Avenue and Patterson St. New water storage tanks are one of several investments EWEB is making to ensure that we can meet critical community needs in the event of an earthquake, including having water available for fire suppression and drinking water distribution.
+New water storage tanks and pipelines are some of the water resiliency investments EWEB is making to ensure that we can meet critical community needs in the event of an earthquake, including having water available for fire suppression and drinking water distribution.

 Latest news and updates